 The kids and I were going through some of their baby pictures the other day.
 One of the girls had to bring a few older pictures for a school project, and before I knew it, the other kids joined in, and we were knee-deep in a sea of nostalgia.
 It’s hard to believe my babies were that small — sniff, sniff!

-Anyway, all of the reminiscing made me think of strawberry pretzel salad — amazing how the mind works!
+Anyway, all of the reminiscing made me think of an old fashioned strawberry pretzel salad recipe — amazing how the mind works!
 It was served at one of my baby showers, and I thought it was one of the best things I’d ever tasted.
-I don’t even remember anything else that was served, but I do remember this!
+I don’t even remember anything else that was served, but I do remember this dish!

-The kids didn’t even remember having this, so I thought it would be the perfect time to try it out.
+The kids didn’t even remember having strawberry pretzel salad, so I thought it would be the perfect time to try it out.

 If you’ve never had this dish before, the name is just slightly misleading.
-It really isn’t a salad at all, and it really is more like a dessert.
-But, it’s got strawberries, cream cheese, whipped topping and Jello.
-In other words — all things light, fluffy and fruity, so it’s perfect for spring.
+It really isn’t a salad like we know today.
+It’s a congealed salad made with Jello gelatin and fruit, and it really is more like a dessert.
+But, it’s got strawberries, cream cheese, Cool Whip whipped topping and Jello.
+In other words — all things light, fluffy and fruity, so it’s perfect for spring — or summer, or fall or winter holidays!

-It’s also super easy to make and to transport.
-So, if you’ve got a shower, potluck dinner or any type of spring or summer celebration coming up, this sweet and salty salad would be well received!
+It’s also super easy to make ahead of time and to transport.
+So, if you’ve got a shower, potluck dinner or any type of celebration coming up, this sweet and salty Jello salad would be a perfect choice! received!

 You make the pretzel crust first.
 You can use a blender or food processor to chop the pretzels or even crush them in a zip-top bag if you want.
-Then, you press it into a baking dish and bake it for a few minutes until it’s slightly crispy.
+Then, you mix in a few other ingredients, and press it into a baking dish and bake it for a few minutes until it’s slightly crispy.

-After it cools, you slather on the layer of sweetened cream cheese, and let it chill out for a little while.
+After the pretzel crust cools, you slather on the layer of sweetened cream cheese, and let it chill out for a little while.

-The final layer consists of frozen strawberries mixed in strawberry Jello, and the end result is just gorgeous.
+The final layer consists of fresh or frozen strawberries mixed in strawberry Jello, and the end result is just gorgeous.
 I just love the colorful layers!

 - 2 cups crushed pretzels